-Tài liệu này bao quát sự cài đặt cho kiến trúc ARM dùng hạt nhân Linux.
+Tài liệu này bao quát sự cài đặt cho kiến trúc 32-bit hard-float ARMv7 dùng hạt nhân Linux.
 Nếu bạn tìm thông tin về bất cứ kiến trúc khác nào được Debian hỗ trợ, xem trang Bản Chuyển Debian.

-ARM systems are a lot more heterogenous than the i386/amd64-based PC architecture, where all systems share a common system firmware (BIOS or/and UEFI) which handles the board-specific basic hardware initialization in a standardized way.
-The ARM architecture is used mainly in so-called “systems-on-chip” (SOCs).
-These SOCs are designed by many different companies with vastly varying hardware components even for the very basic functionality required to bring the system up.
-Systems using them usually lack a common system firmware interface and as a result, on ARM systems the Linux kernel has to take care of many system-specific low-level issues which are handled by the mainboard's BIOS in the PC world.
+The ARM architecture is used mainly in so-called “system-on-chip” (SoC) designs.
+These SoCs are designed by many different companies with vastly varying hardware components even for the very basic functionality required to bring the system up.
+System firmware interfaces have been increasingly standardised over time, but especially on older hardware firmware/boot interfaces vary a great deal, so on these systems the Linux kernel has to take care of many system-specific low-level issues which would be handled by the mainboard's BIOS in the PC world.

-At the beginning of the ARM support in the Linux kernel, this resulted in the requirement of having a seperate kernel for each ARM system in contrast to the “one-fits-all” kernel for PC systems.
-As this approach does not scale to a large number of different systems, work has started to be able to provide a single ARM kernel that can run on different ARM systems.
-Support for newer ARM systems gets implemented in a way that allows the use of such a multiplatform kernel, but for several older systems a seperate specific kernel is still required.
-Because of this, the standard Debian distribution only supports installation on a selected number of older ARM systems in addition to the newer systems which are supported by the ARM multiplatform (armmp) kernel.
+At the beginning of the ARM support in the Linux kernel, the hardware variety resulted in the requirement of having a separate kernel for each ARM system in contrast to the “one-fits-all” kernel for PC systems.
+As this approach does not scale to a large number of different systems, work was done to allow booting with a single ARM kernel that can run on different ARM systems.
+Support for newer ARM systems is now implemented in a way that allows the use of such a multiplatform kernel, but for several older systems a separate specific kernel is still required.
+Because of this, the standard Debian distribution only supports installation on a selected number of such older ARM systems, alongside the newer systems which are supported by the ARM multiplatform kernels (called 'armmp') in Debian/armhf.

 The following systems are known to work with Debian/armhf using the multiplatform (armmp) kernel:

-The armmp kernel supports several development boards and embedded systems based on the Allwinner A10 (architecture codename “sun4i”) and A20 (architecture codename “sun7i”) SOCs.
+The armmp kernel supports several development boards and embedded systems based on the Allwinner A10 (architecture codename “sun4i”), A10s/A13 (architecture codename “sun5i”) and A20 (architecture codename “sun7i”) SoCs.
 Full installer support is currently available for the following sunXi-based systems: